“There are no grades of vanity, there are only grades of ability in concealing it.”

 This thinking leads me to wonder if I start having work done, possibly softening the deepening lines that point like arrows to my non-bulbous lips, won’t it only call more attention to the creases across my forehead and around my eyes?

-How are we to live with our feet in this world and our eyes focused on another?
+How are we to live with our feet in this world and our eyes focused on a mirror?

 To imagine hours in a waiting room, hours having it all done, and months for the more extreme makeovers, nightmarish visions haunt me.
 Okay, okay, I did get a chemical peel a few years ago that resurfaced a bit of those years when I worshipped the sun.
-Yet, those persistent wrinkles remain, and I simply can’t do the needle thing.
-Nor do I want to be one of those people my husband comments about when he says, “Well, he/she has had one too many facelifts.”
-He usually says this when he’s rubbing the deep furrows on my forehead (like that’s supposed to be a natural remedy).
-Those lines are from my being too expressive, so I simply wear bangs and keep being expressive.
+Yet, those persistent wrinkles remain, and I simply can’t do the needle thing, yet.

-Yet, I realize our younger generations can’t go back to the days when we saw people as people with their character-building weathered exteriors that simply veiled their true selves underneath–the good, the bad and the ugly.
+Yet, I realize our younger generations can’t go back to the days when we saw people as people with their character-building weathered exteriors.
+Will we ever see past the veil–transparent or opaque–to their true selves underneath: the good, the bad and the ugly.

-Yet, somehow, someway, I want to honor those whose true beauty lives large in their depth of character, their true shine—like Betty at my church.
-A widowed octogenarian, Betty is gracious, beautiful and vital in her relationship with the Lord and those in her midst.
+Yet, somehow, someway, I want to honor those whose true beauty lives large in their depth of character, lives of integrity and philanthropy, their true shine—like Betty at my church.
+A widowed octogenarian, Betty is gracious, beautiful and vital.
 I recognize what she’s advertising because I see its effect.

 “He has made everything beautiful in its time.”
 Ecclesiastes 3:11